Last Updated December 30, 2021

 Red Dates: The sun-dried Jojoba fruits are another popular ingredients in Chinese food preparation because it is calcium and iron rich, and lends natural sweetness to drinks, soups, and porridges.
 These dates are simply harvested and sun dried without further processing.
 They are widely available in Chinese food stores.
 I prefer the larger ones that are sun-dried and intact (instead of the smaller machine-cored then machine-dried ones).
 You just have to take the stones out yourself before using them, which I think is well worth the effort.

 EIGHT TREATURE PORRIDGE

 PLANT FOOD/ WHOLE FOOD / GLUTEN-FREE

-- 1/4 cup of each of white rice, black rice, buckwheat, millets, red beans, black beans, and barley (leave it out if on a gluten-free diet)
+- 1/4 cup each of medium grain white rice, brown rice, red beans, millets

-- small amount of peanuts, walnut pieces and goji berries
+- small amount of peanuts, walnut pieces, Goji berries

 - Add all the ingredients and 1.5 litres of hot water into a slow cooker.
 Set to high for 2.5 hours or low for 6 hours.